Cycles in the de Rham cohomology of abelian varieties over number fields: Frobenius Tori and the Mumford--Tate conjecture

 \subsection{A result of Noot and its consequence}

-It is well-known that the Mumford--Tate group is a torus if and only if $A$ has complex multiplication.
-In particular, $G_{\mathrm{dR}}^\circ$ is a torus when $A$ has complex multiplication.
-In the rest of this section, we will show that the converse is also true.
+It is well-known that the Mumford--Tate group of $A$ is a torus if and only if $A$ has complex multiplication.
+In particular, $G_{\aT}^\circ(A)$ is a torus when $A$ has complex multiplication.
+In this subsection, we will show that the converse is also true.

+\begin{proposition} If $G_\aT^\circ$ commutes with the cocharacter $\mu$ constructed in \Cref{Kbarcochar},\footnote{This assumption does not depend on the choice of $\mu$, since different choices of $\mu$ are the same up to conjugation by elements in $G^\circ_\aT(\bar{K})$.} then $A$ has complex multiplication and hence \Cref{conj_main} holds for $A$. \end{proposition}

+\begin{corollary} The abelian variety $A$ has complex multiplication if and only if $G_\aT^\circ$ is a torus. \end{corollary}

+One may prove \Cref{cm=1pt} by using the idea in the second last paragraph in the proof of \Cref{red_aT}.
+We provides a proof here using a theorem of Noot on the deformation space of an ordinary abelian variety in positive characteristic.
+The following lemma shows that we have enough places with ordinary reduction to apply Noot's theorem.

-\begin{lemma} If $G^L$ commutes with $\mu_\sigma$ for some $\sigma$ or equivalently commutes with $\mu_v$ for some $v$, then $A$ has ordinary reduction at a positive density of primes of degree one (that is, splitting completely over $\bQ$). \end{lemma}
+\begin{lemma} If $G_\aT^\circ$ commutes with the cocharacter $\mu$ constructed in \Cref{Kbarcochar}, then $A$ has ordinary reduction at a positive density of primes of degree one (that is, splitting completely over $\bQ$). \end{lemma}